Skip Navigation

 37. Growth Stocks

-A growth stock is a common stock of a company whose revenues are expected to grow at a significantly higher rate than what’s average for that industry.
+A growth stock is a stock in a company expected to increase revenue or earnings faster than average for its industry.

 38. Head and Shoulders Pattern